 Pleasantly surprised, the farmer apologized to the worker and went back to his bed too.
 To sleep while the storm raged.

 The word is preparedness.

-When your fear is genuine, arising out of a reasonable anticipation or a certain action (or lack of it), preparedness is the only way to help you face the fear.
+When your fear is genuine, arising out of reasonable anticipation or a certain action (or the lack of it), preparedness is the only way to help you face the fear.
 For example, if you fear failing an exam tomorrow because you haven’t prepared for it, it’s a genuine fear.
 Positive talk or self-affirmation won’t really help you.
 Only preparedness will.

 And, at the root of readiness is a simple affirmation.
-Putting your hand on your heart, if you can say I did the best I could then you’ve done your bit.
-The rest must be left to the Nature, Fate, Karma, God, whatever you want to call that element.
+Putting your hand on your heart, if you can say I did the best I could, then you’ve done your bit.
+The rest must be left to Nature, Fate, Karma, God, whatever you want to call that element.
 We can only do what we can and ultimately, we can only do so much.
 If you’ve prepared as well as you could, that’s all that matters.
 We don’t control everything that happens to or around us.
 There’s little sense in fretting over things beyond your control.

-If you’ve put your seat belts on and you are obeying the traffic laws while driving carefully, worrying about an accident is a pointless fear.
-You’ve no control over it.
+If you’ve put your seat belt on and you are obeying the traffic laws while driving carefully, worrying about an accident is a pointless fear.
+You have no control over it.
 Worrying about a plane crash while taking a flight is another example.
 Excessive thinking is the mother of such fears.
 Any specific fear you can’t get out of your head is a phobia.
 Either way, good meditation, counseling or other similar methods can help you overcome them.
 For all genuine fears, though, readiness is the only way as far as I know.